1. They’re hard to remember

 Placeholder text disappears when the user starts typing which means users have to remember the instructions while they’re trying to answer.

-# 2. They don’t have complete browser support
+# 2. They don’t have full support

-# 3. They make the fields lack clarity when they’ve been answered
+# 3. Fields lack clarity once answered

-# 4. They make it hard to check answers before submission
+# 4. It’s hard to check answers

-# 5. They make errors hard to fix
+# 5. Errors are harder to fix

 # 6. Some browsers hide them when the input is focused